Gibbs-type Indian buffet processes: Controlling the statistics of latent features

-where $\tends$ indicates that the ratio of the left and right hand sides tends to one in the specified limit.
-With derivations analogous to \cite[][Prop.~6.1, Lem.~6.2, Lem.~6.3, \& Prop.~6.4]{BJP2012}, it is straightforward to verify that, with probability one,
+for a constant $C \defas \tau^{-\discount}$, where $\tends$ indicates that the ratio of the left and right hand sides tends to one in the specified limit.
+With derivations analogous to those by \citet[Prop.~6.1, Lem.~6.2, Lem.~6.3, \& Prop.~6.4]{BJP2012}, it is straightforward to verify that, with probability one,

+where $\totalmass>0$ is the mass parameter of the Gibbs-type IBP.
+These statistics therefore exhibit power law behavior controlled by the value of $\discount \in (0,1)$; the closer $\discount$ is to one, the heavier the tails of these distributions.

+Recall from \cref{sec:partitions} that members of the Gibbs-type partitions (and thus the Gibbs-type IBP) are obtained by mixing over a random parameter $\tau$.
+Consider the case when $\tau$ has a density function on $\PosReals$ given by $h(t) \stable(t)$, for a measurable function $h \colon \PosReals \to \PosReals$.
+In this case, the constant $C$ in \cref{eq:powerlaw} becomes